 - 2 sequential terms @ 225 hours, plus 75 hours of pre-practicum for 525 hours total in one school setting. - Internship locations are subject to state regulations and must be approved by the program chair. - Completed Exit Portfolio required for program completion and endorsement.

 Program sequence may be modified to suit the needs of the cohort.
-Program and schedule subject to change.

 Kathrine Sullivan-Corbett, M.S., LMHC; kathrine.sullivan-corbett@cambridgecollege.edu

 Massachusetts State Standards for School Counseling Programs